equk/blackwidow_macro/README.md

 You can also use xmodmap or your WM to allocate functions to the macro key keycodes.

+To find all Razer devices you can use: `lsusb -d 1532:`

 ## keycode reference

 * M1 = 191